-The National Standards provide guidance for retrieval from adult, paediatric and neonatal donors, and cover the retrieval of deceased donor organs currently routinely transplanted in the UK.
+The NORS Standards provide guidance for retrieval from adult, paediatric and neonatal donors, and cover the retrieval of deceased donor organs currently routinely transplanted in the UK.
 They include retrieval of heart, lung, liver, pancreas, kidney, and intestine (or combinations of those organs) from donors after brain death (DBD) and donors after circulatory death (DCD).
 They also cover retrieval of the heart for aortic/pulmonary valves, pancreas for islets, liver for hepatocytes, and removal of tissue required to facilitate transplantation i.e. spleen, lymph nodes, blood, blood vessels and fascia.

-The National Standards do not cover retrieval of organs from uncontrolled DCD donors or from living donors, nor do they cover retrieval of tissue such as corneas, bone, and skin.
-Emerging opportunities, including the retrieval and subsequent transplantation of vascularised composite allografts (VCA), i.e. abdominal wall, limbs, and uterus, are not yet included.
+The NORS Standards do not cover retrieval of organs from uncontrolled DCD donors or from living donors, nor do they cover retrieval of tissue such as corneas, bone and skin.
+Emerging opportunities, including the retrieval and subsequent transplantation of vascularised composite allografts (VCA), i.e. abdominal wall, limbs and uterus, are not yet included.

 Retrieval of organs intended to be transplanted as tissue/cells (whole heart for valves, pancreas for islets and liver for hepatocytes) are covered by these Standards.
-Tissue procurement is in accordance with The Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as Amended) (https://www.legislation.gov.uk/uksi/2007/1523/contents/made) and covered by a Third-Party Agreement (Schedule 9 of the NORS contract) between individual NORS teams and NHSBT (Human Application HTA licence number 11018).
+Tissue procurement is in accordance with The Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as Amended) https://content.hta.gov.uk/sites/default/files/2021-06/HTA%20guide%20to%20Quality%20and%20Safety%20Assurance%20for%20Human%20Tissue e%20and%20Cells%20for%20Patient%20Treatment%20-%20Jan%202021.pdf and covered by a Third-Party Agreement (Schedule 9 of the NORS contract) between individual NORS teams and NHSBT (Human Application HTA licence number 11018).

-On rare occasions when a NORS team attends a donor resident in a non-EU third party country, for example Jersey, Guernsey or Isle of Man (which are not part of the UK or EU), retrieval of whole heart for valves, pancreas for islets and/or liver for hepatocytes is carried out to the same standards as in the UK - ensuring equivalence as required by the Implementing Directive 2004/23/EC as regards the procedures for verifying the equivalent standards of quality and safety of imported tissues and cells, Annex IV.(https://eurlex.europa.eu/legal-content/EN/TXT/?qid=1428582345653&uri=OJ:JOL_2015_093_R_0007).
+On rare occasions when a NORS team attends a donor resident in a non-EU third party country, for example Jersey, Guernsey or Isle of Man (which are not part of the UK or EU), retrieval of whole heart for valves, pancreas for islets and/or liver for hepatocytes is carried out to the same standards as in the UK - ensuring equivalence as required by The Quality and Safety of Organs Intended for Transplantation Regulations 2012 (as amended) The Quality and Safety of Organs Intended for Transplantation Regulations 2012 (legislation.gov.uk)

-As NHSBT facilitates research, the National Standards already provide guidance in relation to the support of research for transplantation/healthcare.
+As NHSBT facilitates research, the NORS Standards already provide guidance in relation to the support of research for transplantation/healthcare.